 - 【ATTENTION】PLEASE MIND THE SIZE CHART AND CHOOSE THE RIGHT SIZE BEFORE BUYING!

-- 【Sturdy & Durable】3.5 mm neoprene upper with tough poly / jersey shell and stretch liner and triple-finished seams that are stitched, glued and taped, makes it extra solid and durable, you will always have peace of mind that your waders will perform while out in the waters and woods hunting and fishing.
+- 【Wear-resistant】3.5 mm neoprene upper with tough poly / jersey shell and stretch liner and triple-finished seams that are stitched, glued and taped, makes it extra solid, you will always have peace of mind that your waders will perform while out in the waters and woods hunting and fishing.

 - 【100% Waterproof】Besides premium quality material guarantee, the TideWe waders also feature with armor weld double-stitched and sealed seams, polyurethane-coated leggings, all these give extra protection and make sure there is no leak.

-- 【Solid & Insulated rubber Boot】Built-in rubber boot is comfortable and can be worn with or without socks; 800 Gram 3M Thinsulate ultra insulation makes your feet warm; Reinforced shoe vamp for added puncture protection; Our rugged boot tread pattern provides you with better balance and traction on wet and muddy surfaces; better grip means fewer slips and falls.
+- 【Solid & Insulated Rubber Boot】Built-in rubber boot is comfortable and can be worn with or without socks; 600 Gram 3M Thinsulate ultra insulation makes your feet warm; Reinforced shoe vamp for added puncture protection ; Our rugged boot tread pattern provides you with better balance and traction on wet and muddy surfaces; better grip means fewer slips and falls.

 - 【Adjustable & User-Friendly】Adjustable neoprene suspenders with and loop attachments allow you to pull the waders on and off super easily due to the simple design.
 Quick-drain chest hand-warmer pocket with small pocket inside to keep things dry.